Vent clothes dryers directly to the outdoors, except for ventless dryers equipped with a condensate drain.

 When the clothes dryer is not installed at the time of occupancy, the exhaust duct opening inside the home should be capped or plugged and marked as “dryer duct, future use.”
 If the dryer duct is run through walls where nails or screws from finish carpentry or other work are likely to penetrate the ducting then protective steel sheet metal plates (≥ 1.6mm) should be installed on the finished face of framing members where there is less than 1.25 inches between the duct and the finished face of the framing (2009-2018 IRC M1502).

 When installing the interior duct terminus in the laundry area inside the home, consider using a telescoping rigid metal transition duct or installing an inset box in the wall where the dryer will be located to allow space in the wall cavity for the connecting duct to come up from the floor to the port on the back of the dryer.
 This inset allows the connecting duct to be straight and not be crushed or looped behind the dryer in ways that severely restrict air flow and can cause a fire hazard from trapped lint.
-There are several commercially available products or this inset can be constructed on site with 2x4 blocking, drywall, tape and mud to air seal the seams (Bailes 2010).
+There are several commercially available products or this inset can be constructed on site with 2x4 blocking, drywall, and tape and mud to air seal the seams (Bailes 2010).

 How to Install Dryer Exhaust Duct